Jade010/Database-Management/Complex Queries/README.md

 # Complex Queries Folder

 ## Overview
-This folder is dedicated to SQL and NoSQL queries I've performed on various databases.
-Databases are able to handle large volumes of data and allow us to quickly access this data and perform real time analysis.
-I have worked with different databases academically, professionally, and create my own personal SQL and NoSQL databases.
-I'm constantly looking to improve my techniques, how I formulate queries, and my automation skills.
-Some projects will evolve with time as I find new ways of improving my work and optimizing my queries.
+This folder focuses on SQL and NoSQL queries I’ve developed across a range of different databases.
+I’ve worked with different database systems in academic settings, professional environments, and through personal projects where I build my own SQL and NoSQL databases.
+I continually refine my approach—improving query formulation, optimization, and automation.
+Many of these projects will continue to evolve as I discover better ways to enhance performance and streamline my processes.

-## Contact
-For more information about my projects or to discuss potential opportunities, please contact me through my [Website](http://Jade010.github.io).